barnybug/cli53/README.md

 ## Building from source

-To build yourself from source (you will need golang 1.5 installed):
+To build yourself from source (you will need golang >= 1.5 installed):

     $ export GO15VENDOREXPERIMENT=1
-    $ go get github.com/barnybug/cli53
+    $ go get github.com/barnybug/cli53/cmd/cli53
-    $ cd $GOPATH/src/github.com/barnybug/cli53
-    $ make install

-This will produce a binary `cli53` in `~/go/bin`, after this follow the steps as above.
+This will produce a binary `cli53` in `$GOPATH/bin`, after this follow the steps as above.

 ## Getting Started